kata198/bash-resume/README.md

 # bash-resume
 Adds support in shell scripts to resume scripts at last failing point with subsequent invocations.
+Think of it like "make" for shell scripts.

 Use this for long-running scripts that may fail (like builds) and need corrections, and it will resume where last left off.